Skip to content

 ...

-Optional methods to override
+Optional methods to override:

 Method Purpose

-ensure_current() Check if local overrides are stale and refresh if needed
+ensure_current() Check freshness and refresh if stale

-inject_overrides() Inject overrides into Django's translation catalogs
+inject_overrides() Write overrides into Django's translation catalogs

 bump_catalog_version() Signal other processes that overrides changed